 Verses 47-49: "Jesus saw Nathaniel coming toward him and said of him, "Behold, an Israelite indeed, in whom there is no deceit!"

-Jesus knew all about Nathaniel, even before the two had met, just as He does all of mankind: "...He Himself knew what was in man" (John 2:25:).
+Jesus knew all about Nathaniel, even before the two had met, just as He does all of humanity: "...He knew what was in man" (John 2:25:).

-Nathanael was "An Israelite indeed," a true Israelite, who wrestled with God, (unlike the hypocrites on the street corner), (Gen. 32:24).
+Nathanael was "An Israelite indeed," a faithful Israelite, who wrestled with God, (unlike the hypocrites on the street corner), (Gen. 32:24).

 Verse 48: "Nathanael said to him, "How do you know me?"
 Jesus answered him, "Before Philip called you, when you were under the fig tree, I saw you."